davidbuffkin/chessengine/README.md

 # Chess Engine

 This is a python-based chess engine.
-Currently it is only text-based, and runs a minimax algorithm to depth `difficulty`.
+Currently it runs a minimax algorithm to depth `difficulty`, and takes advantage of alpha-beta pruning.
 Installation requires the python-chess module, which can be installed as
 >pip install python-chess